2018 has been a year of profit-focused productivity hear at MKHQ!

 Productivity Planner by Intelligent Change

-The layout and simple prompts keep you accountable with your most important tasks.
+The layout and simple prompts keep you accountable for your most important tasks.

-This is the PERFECT gift for any ‘girl boss’ who struggles to decided where her attention needs to be each week (which I think is most of us!).
+This is the PERFECT gift for any ‘girl boss’ who struggles to decide where her attention needs to be each week (which I think is most of us!).